• Recipes

 Black Grouper Ceviche

-For the third recipe in, Frozen In Time: 5 Recipes From My Last Florida Keys Black Grouper, I decided to make some “fresh,” ceviche.
-I put the, “fresh,” in quotations, because when I was eating this ceviche I almost forgot that I had made it from fish that I had frozen months earlier.
+I had some frozen Black Grouper in my freezer that I was trying to figure out what to do with so I decided to make this “fresh” Black Grouper ceviche recipe.
+I put the, “fresh,” in quotations, because when I was eating this ceviche, I almost forgot that I had made it from fish that I had frozen months earlier.
 I’ve been making ceviche for years, typically with fish other than Black Grouper, but despite what most people may think, grouper makes great ceviche if you age it properly.
-Here’s a list of other fish I make this recipe with:
+If you don’t have Black Grouper, don’t worry, here’s some other species of fish this recipe will work with:

 The ease and simplicity of this recipe, is what makes it one of my favorites, and because it’s relatively quick to put together, I usually make this for lunch.
 When I lived in the Keys, I would often eat ceviche on my lunch break, made from fish I had gotten a few days before.
 Because everything goes into one bowl, it doesn’t make too much of a mess in your kitchen.
 Aside from a chef knife, cutting board, and a spoon, you won’t end up with too many dishes in your sink after making this.

-The main component of this black grouper ceviche, aside from the fish, is citrus.
+The main component of this Black Grouper ceviche recipe, aside from the fish, is citrus.
 You need some sort of citrus juice to aid in “cooking” the fish while it marinates overnight.
 I typically use lime juice, sometimes fresh, sometimes store bought, depending on how much I’m making.
 Fresh will typically be better, of course, but store bought is good too!
 I’ve also mixed the lime juice with lemon juice, pineapple juice and even orange juice.
 While I have made ceviche in just a few hours before, I’ve had the best results letting it sit overnight, or at least 8 hours.

 The second component of ceviche is what you mix in.
 I always use fresh cilantro, red onion, and then some sort of spicy pepper (or not so spicy, depending on who I’m serving it to).
 For this recipe, I chose a small red chili pepper, to add some flavor and color to the ceviche.
 It’s not too spicy, but still has a little kick.